-If you submit your writing sample electronically, you may need to remove digital images from your work so that the file size does not exceed 3MB.
+Online applicationsFiles uploaded to online applications cannot exceed 1MB.
+You may therefore need to remove digital images from your work so that the file size does not exceed this limit.

 We will read art-historical writing samples without images as long as your text indicates which images were originally included.

-In addition, all applicants for the MA in Stained Glass Conservation and Heritage Management should submit one sample of academic-style writing, minimum 1500 words in length.
+All applicants for the MA in Stained Glass Conservation and Heritage Management should submit one sample of academic writing, c.
+1500 words in length.
 Where possible the subject matter should concern art history, but if your background lies in other areas, we would welcome work in another field such as literature or history.

-If you have any questions or concerns about the writing sample, contact the graduate chair for advice.
+If you have any questions or concerns about the writing sample, contact the Course Administrator for advice.

-Normally we expect to receive applications for the taught MA by 31 March, although we do consider further applications up until 15 August, and sometimes later in special circumstances.
+Normally we expect to receive applications for the taught MA by late Spring, although we may consider further applications until mid-August, and sometimes later in special circumstances.

 The deadline for many scholarship applications is 1 May or earlier, and many of them require a further research proposal beyond the general statement of application.
 We find that the process of reviewing an application, following up references, conducting an interview, arriving at a topic for research and completing the different sections of the grant application form can take fully two months, so those planning on applying for a scholarship should submit their course application as early as possible.